beyond9thousand/meta/guides/software.md

 - No in-app purchases or advertisements

 !!!
-Relies on some non-free services due to the nature of the app !!!
+Relies on some non-free dependencies
+!!!

 [!ref Link](https://github.com/recloudstream/cloudstream)